caffiendkitten/caffiendkitten.github.io/README.md

 # My Github Pages Profile

 My name is DaNeil.
-I am a quality-driven security researcher and full stack software/security engineer with a passion for performing responsible disclosure, aligning security controls, processes, policies and procedures.<br />
+I am a quality-driven security consultant, researcher, and full stack software/security engineer with a passion for performing responsible disclosure, aligning security controls, processes, policies and procedures.<br />
 I take pride in my passion for Information Security and am enthusiastic about finding security vulnerabilities.

 I am active within the CTF community and local tech meetup groups such as the CyberSecurity Non-Profit, WISP, WoSec, and OWASP.<br />